KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 **Data:** The passive ROM values and clinical stiffness scale values of the case with DMD are provided in the subfolder 'Clinical Exam'/Clinical_Exam_DMDcase and The reference passive ROM values for typically developing children, matched to the case’s age, are provided in subfolder 'Clinical Exam'/Ref_ROM_TD .

-In DMD, contractile tissue is not only lost but also replaced by fat and fibrotic tissue, resulting in increased muscle stiffness and eventually leading to contractures.
+**Background:** In DMD, contractile tissue is not only lost but also replaced by fat and fibrotic tissue, resulting in increased muscle stiffness and eventually leading to contractures.
 We modeled this by shifting the passive muscle force-length relationship to shorter fiber lengths through a reduction in the fiber length at which passive muscle force begins to develop.
 We use the ROM measurements and clinical stiffness scale to estimate this shift.
 For the ROM measurements, we estimate the difference in fiber length at which the muscle starts to develop passive force between TD and DMD from the difference in joint angle at the end of ROM.
 The joint angle at the end of ROM of TD children was based on age-related reference data reported by Mudge et al. To estimate the corresponding difference in fiber length, we multiply the difference in measured joint angle at end ROM between TD and DMD (in radians) with the moment arm of the muscles in the anatomical position.
 This difference in fiber length was normalized to optimal fiber length to compute the shift of the passive force-length relationship.
 For the clinical stiffness scale, the normalized fiber length at which passive force starts to develop was assumed 1 when the clinical stiffness score was 0 (no increased resistance), 0.83 when the score was 1 (minimal increased resistance), 0.67 when the score was 2 (increased resistance), and 0.5 when the score was 3 (highly pronounced resistance) corresponding to a shift of respectively 0, 0.17, 0.33, and 0.5.
 We shifted the passive force-length relationship by the mean of the shifts estimated based on the ROM and clinical stiffness score.